tothmano/manototh.github.io/_pages/home.md

 I am a documentation and developer experience manager.
 I help software companies design, implement, and optimise their information architecture and developer experience programs.
 I have built technical writing teams and work processes from scratch.
 To continuously improve developer experience, I determine metrics for measuring the effectiveness of documentation, I monitor and evaluate the data, and I set objectives for my team accordingly.
 As a result, sales form submissions have increased in the past by 50% in three months.

-I am Head of Documentation and Developer Experience at PSPDFKit.
+Until September 2023, I was Head of Documentation and Developer Experience at PSPDFKit.
 I built a documentation team and a developer experience program from scratch.
-My team of technical writers is responsible for the highly technical documentation of more than 20 products in various programming languages.
+My team of technical writers was responsible for the highly technical documentation of more than 20 products in various programming languages.

 Before joining PSPDFKit, I was the Lead Technical Writer and Documentation Engineer at Adverity.
 I led a team of technical writers and we created a completely new documentation site from scratch.
 I designed and implemented the front end of Adverity’s new documentation site, as well as the software architecture and the work processes with which the technical writing team contributed content.